Agonda in South Goa has b

-On one of our earlier trips to Goa, the driver of a taxi we had hired had told us lots of good things about Agonda.
-So, over a long weekend in October 2016, we decided to find out what the place was all about.
-And we discovered why this little village is one of the best places to stay in south Goa, and possibly the whole of Goa as well.
+On one of our earlier trips to Goa, the driver of a taxi we had hired had told us lots of good things about Agonda in South Goa.
+So, over a long weekend one October, we decided to find out what the place was all about.
+And we discovered why this little village is one of the best places we could’ve spent our beach vacation at.

 Also read: An off-the-beaten-path Goan holiday